processone/docs.ejabberd.im/content/admin/installation.md

 5. Select the installer language you prefer, then click "Next" to go through necessary installation steps:
     - accepting the license agreement,
     - selecting the installation directory,
-    - defining the ejabberd server domain: **be sure to type `localhost` here** unless you know what you are doing – by default, this field will display the name of your PC on the local network,
+    - defining the XMPP domain: by default, it's set to the name of your computer on the local network. **if unsure, type `localhost` here**,
     - setting the administrator username,
     - setting the administrator password,
-    - selecting if this ejabberd instance will be part of a cluster: if you install locally or to explore ejabberd select "No",
+    - selecting if this ejabberd instance will be part of a cluster: for simple local install, just select "No",
     - start the installation,
-    - when asked by the Windows Firewall propmpt, you can both times click "Cancel",
+    - when asked by the Windows Firewall prompt, you can both times click "Cancel",
 6. After successful install, you should see on your Desktop two new shortcuts: "Start ejabberd" and "Stop ejabberd". **To start or stop ejabberd, righ-click on each shortcut and select "Run as Administrator", then confirm the Windows dialog by clicking "Yes".**
 7. After starting ejabberd, a welcome screen should open in your default browser.
 You can go to the web dashboard at `http://localhost:5280/admin` and type the username `admin` and the `password` for access.
 The next step is to get to know [how to configure ejabberd](https://docs.ejabberd.im/admin/configuration/).
 8. If something goes wrong during the installation, and you would like to start from scratch, you will find the ejabberd `uninstall.exe` in the directory where it was installed.
 By default, that's `\Program Files\ejabberd-YY.MM\uninstall.app`.
 The uninstaller will stop your ejabberd server and remove all its files.
 Log files may be left behind, so to completely remove ejabberd, just delete its main folder.